JASON WALL: FOUNDER; EXECUTIVE DIRECTOR

 DONALD LARKIN: Secretary

-Donald is a Bay Area based attorney who is currently the deputy county counsel for Santa Clara County.
+Donald is a Bay Area based attorney who is currently the city attorney for the City of Morgan Hill.
+Previous, he was deputy county counsel for Santa Clara County.
 He received his B.A. from the University of California at Santa Cruz and his J.D. from the Santa Clara University School of Law.
 He advises clients on a wide range of labor and employment matters and serves as the primary attorney for the County Communications Department, Department of Alcohol and Drug Services, the Office of the District Attorney, the Office of Affordable Housing, and VMC Facilities and Public Works.
 Donald was very active in his school's music programs as a trombonist and is planning on soon joining a community college band.

 Matt is the longtime drummer of the popular Canadian rock group Loverboy.
 His love of music started at the age of 5 while playing the bongos listening to records with his parents.
 Artists like Perez Perado, Tito Puente, Harry Belefonte, Johnny Cash and Tom Jones were always spinning on the record player.
 By the age of 10, Matt was learning his rudiments in a marching and concert band.
 Some of Matt's influences include Mitch Mitchell, Buddy Rich, Ginger Baker, Michael Shrieve, Keith Moon, Billy Cobham, and Manu Katche.
 Matt's solid groove and his visually exciting performance created a demand for his appearance in many different artists' recordings, videos and tours with other acts including Streetheart, Tom Cochrane, Bryan Adams, Kim Mitchell, Colin James and many others.